Limits of Absoluteness of Observed Events in Timelike Scenarios: A No-Go Theorem: Causal Time-Symmetric Friendliness Paradox

-\item \textbf{No Retrocausality (NRC):} Any future measurement choice $ x(y) $ cannot influence the past outcomes corresponding to the Pseudo Events $ c(d) $, and any observed event $ a $ in the past cannot be influenced by the future Pseudo Event $d $.
+\begin{assumption}{\textbf{No Retrocausality:}} Any future measurement choice cannot influence the past outcomes corresponding to the Pseudo Events and any Truly-observed event in the past cannot be influenced by the future Pseudo Events.

+In the present scenario this assumption implies that events corresponding to the outcome $ c(d) $ is independent of the choice of measurement $ x(y) $ and the Truly-Observed Event $a$ is should be independent Pseudo Event $d$. \end{assumption}

+Here, the terms future and past are used in their standard physical sense - namely, an event $X$ is said to occur in the future (past) of another event $Y$ if it lies within the future (past) light cone of the spacetime region associated with $Y$.
+Moreover, throughout the paper, statements of the form ``$X$ cannot influence $Y$'', in particular within the \textbf{No Retrocausality} assumption, are to be understood in a strictly operational and statistical sense.
+By this we mean that appropriate conditional independence relations hold for the relevant probability distributions, for example

+We do not assume a general causal Markov condition associated with directed acyclic graph-based causal models~\cite{pearl2009causality}.
+Instead, these conditional independences are postulated directly as scenario-specific restrictions motivated by the operational structure of the Causal Time-Symmetric Friendliness setup.
+The phrase ``cannot influence'' should therefore be read exclusively as a shorthand for these operational conditional independence constraints.